 Fernando M. Pinguelo Bio:

-Recently, Fernando provided commentary on proposed federal legislation concerning cyber security, and received a Fulbright Specialist appointment for his work on technology’s impact on the law.
+Recently, Fernando provided commentary on proposed federal legislation concerning cyber security, and received a Fulbright Specialist appointment in Brazil for his work on technology’s impact on the law.
 Notably, Fernando was involved in New Jersey’s first case addressing its new electronic discovery rule amendments; designed one of the first state-of-the-art electronic discovery law courses in the country, which he teaches at Seton Hall University School of Law; and created the ABA Journal award-winning eLessons Learned, an educational blog about how technology impacts lawsuits.
 Moreover, the President of the New Jersey State Bar Association appointed him Chair of the Privacy Law Committee.
 Fernando lectures for state and federal judicial colleges, including the New Jersey Judicial College and Escola Paulista da Magistratura (São Paulo), both of which provide judges with academic programs to keep abreast of legal developments.
 He also clerked for the Honorable Edwin H. Stern, Chief Judge, Superior Court of New Jersey - Appellate Division (retired).
 Within the media and entertainment industries, Fernando represents television personalities including Emmy Award-winning talent, performers, and writers on a variety of legal issues, including cyber security/privacy issues concerning their Internet reputation.

 Notably, Fernando has received Martindale-Hubbell’s AV Preeminent rating since 2011, its highest lawyer rating, which serves as an objective indicator of a lawyer’s high ethical standards and legal knowledge, analytical capabilities, and legal experience, all of which it generates from evaluations of lawyers by other members of the bar and the judiciary in the United States and Canada.
-Furthermore, Fernando has been recognized by business publications that identify professionals who have made an outstanding impact in helping clients succeed, including The New York Enterprise Report, who awarded him its Technology Lawyer of the Year award, which recognizes the New York tri-state area’s top business advisors; and Law Technology News(LTN) who recognized him in its October 2012 magazine issue as one of only a handful of U.S.-based lawyers with notable experience in handling cyber security and data privacy matters; and PenTest magazine who in 2012 profiled Fernando as “the new breed of lawyer – The CYBER LAWYER, who is knowledgeable of both the legal and technical side of the cyber world.”
+Chambers & Partners identified him as a Recognized Practitioner its Chambers USA 2014 Guide (Nationwide Privacy & Data Security) for his experience in handling notable matters.
+Furthermore, Fernando has been recognized by business publications that identify professionals who have made an outstanding impact in helping clients succeed, including The New York Enterprise Report, who awarded him its Technology Lawyer of the Year award, which recognizes the New York tri-state area’s top business advisors; Law Technology News(LTN) who recognized him in its October 2012 magazine issue as one of only a handful of U.S.-based lawyers with notable experience in handling cyber security and data privacy matters; and PenTest who in 2012 profiled Fernando as “the new breed of lawyer – The CYBER LAWYER, who is knowledgeable of both the legal and technical side of the cyber world.”